Summer at Thornton Academy

 Teachers

-katie dube, creative writing & intro to musical theater
+katie buttarazzi, creative writing & intro to acting

-Katie Dube graduated from Thornton Academy in 2016.
+Katie Buttarazzi graduated from Thornton Academy in 2016.
 Aside from studying, she was involved with the TA Players, Chamber Singers, and Treble Choir.
 She recently graduated in May from The University of Maine.
 She received a B.S. in Secondary Education English and a minor in theatre.
 Over the past four years at UMaine, she has participated in nine theatrical productions.
-With this class, Katie hopes to instill a love of theatre, play, and imagination for everyone!
+During the academic year, Katie teaches at Thornton Academy Middle School.

 Nikki Ledoux graduated from ThorntonAcademy in 2017.Also a recent college graduate, she earned a B.A. in Visual and CommunicationArts with a minor in Environmental Science from Franklin University Switzerland.
 The TA aluma is currently teaching ESL and Technology at a bilingual high school in Madrid, Spain, while working on getting certified to teach English as a foreign language (TEFL).
 Her philosophy as an educator is to create an inclusive and interactive learning environment to make learning English as fun as possible!